Israeli settlement: Effects on Palestinian human rights

 Parts of the West Bank allocated to the settlements, as of January 2012 (in pink and purple color).
 Access is prohibited or restricted to Palestinians.

 Amnesty International argues that Israel's settlement policy is discriminatory and a violation of Palestinian human rights.
 B'Tselem claims that Israeli travel restrictions impact on Palestinian freedom of movement and Palestinian human rights have been violated in Hebron due to the presence of the settlers within the city.
 According to B'Tselem, over fifty percent of West Bank land expropriated from Palestinians has been used to establish settlements and create reserves of land for their future expansion.
 The seized lands mainly benefit the settlements and Palestinians cannot use them.
 The roads built by Israel in the West Bank to serve the settlements are closed to Palestinian vehicles' and act as a barrier often between villages and the lands on which they subsist.

 Human Rights Watch and other human rights observer volunteer regularly file reports on "settler violence", referring to stoning and shooting incidents involving Israeli settlers.
 Israel's withdrawal from Gaza and Hebron have led to violent settler protests and disputes over land and resources.
 Meron Benvenisti described the settlement enterprise as a "commercial real estate project that conscripts Zionist rhetoric for profit."

 The construction of the Israeli West Bank barrier has been criticized as an infringement on Palestinian human and land rights.
 The United Nations Office for the Coordination of Humanitarian Affairs estimated that 10% of the West Bank would fall on the Israeli side of the barrier.

 In July 2012, the UN Human Rights Council decided to set up a probe into Jewish settlements.
 The report of the independent international fact-finding mission which investigated the "implications of the Israeli settlements on the civil, political, economic, social and cultural rights of the Palestinian people throughout the Occupied Palestinian Territory" was published in February 2013.

 In February 2020, the Office of the United Nations High Commissioner for Human Rights published a list of 112 companies linked to activities related to Israeli settlements in the occupied West Bank.

+In a June 2026 report, Amnesty International accused the Israeli government of carrying out a campaign of ethnic cleansing against Palestinians in the occupied West Bank.
+According to the organization, the displacement of Palestinians was not simply the result of violence by individual settlers but formed part of a broader state policy.
+Amnesty also argued that settler violence played a significant role in the process.
+Citing United Nations data, the report said that more than 100 Palestinian communities had been fully or partly emptied between 2023 and 2026, while thousands of other Palestinians were displaced following demolitions carried out by Israeli authorities.
+The report examined 27 villages and hamlets where Palestinians were displaced between 2023 and 2025 and said that settlement growth and the creation of new outposts had increased since October 2023.